-Engineers from the University of Delaware (UD) have demonstrated a way to effectively capture 99% of carbon dioxide from the air using a new hydrogen-powered electrochemical system.
+Engineers at the University of Delaware (UD) have demonstrated a way to effectively capture 99% of carbon dioxide from the air using a new electrochemical system powered by hydrogen.

 This is a very important step in removing CO2, and could bring the market for greener fuel cells closer.
 Professor's group Yushan Yan just published this new technique yesterday in Nature Energy.

-Fuel cell technology with revolutionary efficiency, or mechanism to remove CO2?
+Fuel cell technology with revolutionary efficiency, or mechanism for removing CO2?

 Fuel cells use chemicals to generate electricity.
-They can be used in cars that they work with hydrogen or another source of clean energy.
+They can be used in cars that they work with hydrogen or another clean energy source.
 Yan has long been working to improve hydroxide exchange membrane (HEM) fuel cells, a cost-effective and environmentally friendly solution.

-But there is a problem: HEM fuel cells are extremely sensitive to CO2 in the air.
-In essence, carbon dioxide makes it difficult for an HEM fuel cell to “breathe”, reducing its performance and efficiency by up to 20%.
+But there's a problem: HEM fuel cells are extremely sensitive to CO2 in the air.
+Essentially, carbon dioxide makes it difficult for a HEM fuel cell to “breathe,” reducing its performance and efficiency by up to 20%.

 How to do?
 This has been a problem that has been going on for over 15 years.